RLOpenCatalyst/rg-doc/source/nextflow.rst

      - This identifies the IP locations from where connections to this instance should be allowed.
 For the security of your instance, we recommend you allow connections only from your own location.
 You can find your IP using https://whatismyipaddress.com/ Eg: 0.0.0.0/0
    * - VPCId
      - Choose VPC Id in the drop-down list.
+   * - WorkerNodeSubnetId
+     - Subnet you want your Batch Worker Node to launch in.
+We recommend public subnets.
    * - ComputeEnvMinvCpus
      - The minimum number of CPUs to be kept in running state for the Batch Worker Nodes.
 Eg: 0
    * - ComputeEnvMaxvCpus